ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials/01_install_from_docker.md

 ### Save work from Docker Jupyter

 A Docker container is stateless.
-Once you exit, the work will not be persist.
-There are a couple of ways to save your changes:
+Once you exit, the work will not persist.
+There are a couple of ways to save your files:

 1) Use the browser Jupyter.
 Use "File" -> "Download" to download the file(s).